Photo credit: Staronphoto

 General sports nutrition recommendations for children and adolescents

 Thirst should always be the driver for drinking.
-However, you should keep an eye on children and help them to think about drinking.
-Because they tend to forget drinking in their sporting zeal or simply because of distraction and generally less self-control than adults.
-The best recommendation is acid-free sports drinks, wherever energy is needed.
-Otherwise, water or sugar-free effervescent powder/tablets are sufficient, depending on taste acceptance.
-Pure maltodextrin can also be added to self-brewed tea water as an energy supplement, preferably with a pinch of salt per liter.
-Our recommendations are: COMPETITION, ELECTROLYTES, MALTODEXTRIN 100.
+However, you should keep an eye on children and help them to remember to drink at all.
+Because they tend to forget about drinking, either because of sporting zeal or simply because of distraction.
+The best recommendation is acid-free sports drinks (COMPETITION), wherever energy is needed.
+Otherwise, water or sugar-free effervescent powders/tablets (ELECTROLYTES) are sufficient, depending on taste acceptance.
+Pure maltodextrin (MALTODEXTRIN 100 100) can also be added to self-brewed tea water as an energy supplement, preferably with a pinch of salt per liter.

 In addition to sports drinks, many bars also serve as an easily digestible source of energy.
-They can be easily and conveniently taken anywhere, and consumed before, during and even after performance.
+They can be conveniently taken anywhere and consumed before, during and also after performance.
 Carbohydrate gels can also be used in this way to a certain extent.
-These should be reserved for intensive competition situations or acute energy shortages.
-SPONSER® offers various suitable bars: HIGH ENERGY BAR, CEREAL ENERGY PLUS and the sustainably satiating oat bar OAT PACK.
+However, these should be reserved for intensive competition situations or acute energy shortages.
+SPONSER offers various suitable bars: HIGH ENERGY BAR, CEREAL ENERGY PLUS BAR and the very satiating OAT PACK.

-Healthy growth and bone health are central for children and adolescents and require sufficient protein in the diet.
-Rapid recovery after exercise also depends on protein and energy supply in order to optimally support protein synthesis.
-As a consequence, special attention should also be paid to the daily protein supply of children.
-One can follow the rule of thumb of 1.5-2.0 g protein per kg body weight daily.
-Preferably, one portion should contain 20-30 g of protein and be taken together with approx. 30-50 g of carbohydrates within one hour after demanding sporting activity.
-A rough guideline is to take 20-30 g protein every 3-5 hours.
-The content from normal meals can be comfortably supplemented either with pure protein drinks from SPONSER® such as WHEY ISOLATE 94 or combined with carbohydrates such as RECOVERY DRINK, RECOVERY SHAKE, PRO RECOVERY.
-Ready-to-drink products such as PROTEIN SMOOTHIES or bars like PROTEIN 34/36 are also suitable.
+Healthy growth and bone health are of major importance for children and adolescents and require sufficient protein in the diet.
+Also, a quick recovery after physical activity depends on protein, but also on the energy supply, in order to optimally support the protein resynthesis.
+Consequently, special attention should be paid to the daily protein supply of children.
+The rule of thumb is 1.5-2.0 g protein per kg body weight per day.
+Preferably, one portion should contain 20-30 g of protein and be taken together with approx. 30-50 g of carbohydrates within one hour after demanding sporting activities.
+A rough guideline is also to take 20-30 g of protein every 3-5 hours.
+To supplement meals, pure protein drinks such as WHEY ISOLATE 94 or protein-carbohydrate combinations such as RECOVERY DRINK, RECOVERY SHAKE, PRO RECOVERY are suitable possibilities.
+Ready-to-drink products such as PROTEIN DRINKS or tasty, low-sugar protein bars such as CRUNCHY PROTEIN BAR are also suitable.

-Targeted carboloading can be considered before competition situations with a pronounced long-term endurance character, or as a temporary measure in case of acute energy bottlenecks or increased energy requirements (training camps).
-This can also make sense in phases of growth spurts and with delayed weight development.
-The use of the CARBOLOADER 2-4 times a day during a defined period can help to cover an increased energy demand more easily than with a normal diet alone.
+A targeted carboloading should only be considered before competition situations with a pronounced long-term endurance character or as a temporary measure in the event of acute energy shortage or increased energy requirements (training camps).
+A partial carboloading could be considered in phases of growth spurts and delayed weight development.
+The use of the CARBO LOADER 2-4 times a day during a defined period helps to cover an increased energy demand more easily than with a normal diet alone.

-As a final remark, it should be remembered that any nutritional measure is only as good as the actual implementation!
-It is more important to find and use measures and products that the person concerned is willing to use voluntarily and willingly than to stubbornly stick to fixed nutrient calculations and recommendations.
-If something is done only reluctantly, the implementation will fail sooner or later.
-It is important to find foods and sports nutrition that the person concerned likes and enjoys taking, so that they become part of the daily routine and are followed voluntarily.
-This also includes the selection of alternatives as a change of taste.
+As a final remark, it should be kept in mind that any nutritional measure is only as good as far as it is actually implemented!
+It is more important to find measures, products and taste variations that are voluntarily and gladly accepted by the person concerned than to stubbornly stick to fixed nutrient calculations and recommendations.
+If something is practiced only reluctantly, the implementation will sooner or later fail.

 Author: Remo Jutzeler